DHTMLX/gantt-docs/data/desktop/task_types.md

 	{name: "time", type: "duration", single_date: true, map_to: "auto"}
 ];
 ~~~

+When a user changes the type of a task in the related select, the corresponding configuration is applied to the the lightbox popup and it is updated dynamically.

 You can [add a custom type](desktop/task_types.md#creatingacustomtype) and specify an appropriate structure of the lightbox for it as well.